annaesvensson/yellow-core/README.md

 Set `Redirect` in the [page settings](#settings-page) at the top of a page.
 The page is redirected to another page or URL.
 You can continue to edit the page in the [web browser](https://github.com/annaesvensson/yellow-edit) and on your computer.

-## How to show a custom error page
+## How to change the error page

-A custom error page will be automatically displayed for missing files.
-You can customise the error page by editing the file `content/shared/page-error-404.md`.
+An error page will be automatically displayed for missing files.
+You can change the error page by editing the file `content/shared/page-error-404.md`.
 For a static website you may need to configure your web server to show the generated `404.html` file.

 ## How to use the command line